 The pre-islamic pagans regarded two mountains – Safa and Marwa – as two deities.
 One of their rites was to run between them 7 times.
 Muhammad retained this pagan practice when he recited: “Verily!
 Safa and Marwa are among the symbols of Allah.
 It is therefore no sin for him who performs the pilgrimage to the kaaba to perform Umra to perform Tawaf before them’ [Q 2:158]” (Bukhari 2:26:710).

 For centuries, the pagans regarded the kaaba and other sacred stones as shrines where they visited for pilgrimage.
 All the rituals performed at the kaaba were retained till date.

 “After the pilgrimage in pagan times, the pilgrims used to gather in assembles in which the praises of ancestors were sung.
 As the whole of the pilgrimage rites were spiritualized in Islam, so the aftermath of the pilgrimage was also spiritualized.”
 (Quran Commentary Appendix XVI)

 The pilgrimage also had a lucrative side to it.
 Through it, merchants made more sales which in turn enriched the tribe that was the custodian of the kaaba.
 Today, many Muslim pilgrims deprive their nation’s economies by paying heavily into the Saudi treasury during the hajj.
 In 2014, Saudi Arabia made US $18.6 billion from pilgrimages alone.

 Strip Saudi Arabia of all the myths weaved around it, and what you have left is a fallible human society where all sorts of vices persist.
-This “5th pillar” is as inane as the Russians making up a religious law for devotees to visit the Red Square or the Chinese compelling people to visit Hong Kong at least once in their lifetime in order to “receive blessings.”
+This “fifth pillar” is as inane as Russians making up a law for religious devotees to visit the Red Square or the Chinese compelling people to visit Hong Kong at least once in their lifetime in order to “receive blessings.”

 V. The Constellations.